-Toolkit for young people We know that planning your next step can be scary, whether you're thinking about going on to college, university, a training course or employment.
+For the young person This section is for autistic young people.
+We know that planning your next step can be scary, whether you're thinking about going on to college, university, a training course or employment.

 We know that having time to plan your options is key to success.
 It's also important for you to have support from somebody who understands your needs.
 Career planning The first step when thinking about your future is often to talk to a professional, such as a post-16 professional (see glossary of terms).
 In the first part of this section, you will find two templates that you can fill in and bring to a pre-placement discussion to help you explain what you'd like to do and the support you need to do it.
 Pre-placement discussion summary Use this template to explain your skills and experience.
-It may be helpful to fill this out with someone who knows you well, for example, a parent, carer or support worker.
-Your post-16 professional should send you this template ahead of your pre-placement discussion with them.
+It may be helpful to fill this out with pre-placement discussion with them.
 If for some reason they do not, it will still be helpful to fill this out and bring it along so that you can tell them about your career goals.
 Employee profile Once you have been matched with a work experience placement, use this template to tell the employer all about yourself.
 You can discuss this with your post-16 professional during your session and then it can be shared with the employer so that they understand you and can put in place any support you may need.